Table of contents

 Tuples store multiple items separated by commas in a single variable.
 Items are written with round brackets.
 There are various properties of tuples that should be considered while creating or performing the operations.

-Unchangeable- Tuples are immutable, which means we cannot change or add the items after creating the tuple.
+Unchangeable- Tuples are immutable, which means we cannot change or add items after creating the tuple.

 Ordered- means that items are defined in an order that will not change after the insertion operation.

-Contains Duplicates- Allows to store duplicate data items.
+Contains Duplicates- Allows to storage of duplicate data items.

 To create a tuple in Python, enclose elements in parentheses, separating them with commas.
 For example: my_tuple = (1, 'apple', 3.14) creates a tuple with three elements.